 To help keep you informed on what to look for and how to treat it we've rounded up our guide on the tell tale flu symptoms in both adults and children, as well as information on the flu vaccine, flu nasal spray, and how you can treat flu if you contract it.

 Skip to flu in children

-If you have flu you're likely to have aches and pains as well as symptoms like a sore throat, a cough and headaches.
-Typical symptoms include:
+If you have flu it will develop within one to three days of becoming infected, after which you're likely to have aches and pains as well as symptoms like a sore throat, a cough and headaches.
+Typical flu symptoms include: